 In the event that a new fact or issue arises in consequence of any evidence given during the course of the hearing, the employer may seek to adjourn the matter to another day to allow for any necessary further investigations to take place.

-After hearing all the evidence, and any arguments advanced by or on behalf of the employee, the employer must decide on what disciplinary action to take, if any.
+After considering all of the evidence, and any arguments advanced by or on behalf of the employee, the employer must decide on what disciplinary action to take, if any.
 In making this decision the employer must consider what is fair and reasonable in all the circumstances.

 In particular, when deciding whether a disciplinary sanction is appropriate, and what form it should take, consideration should be given to the following: